quorten/quorten-blog1/_posts/2018-05-25-fastest-camera.md

 speed of 1 GB/s.

 So there you have it.
-The fastest is only faster than standard SD max speed by a factor of 40, not quote the factor of 100 or 1000 that I was aiming for.
+The fastest is only faster than standard SD max speed by a factor of 40, not quite the factor of 100 or 1000 that I was aiming for.
 That means that making an ADF more than 40 times faster is a wasted effort, at least until the rest of the digital system catches up in speed.